047pegasus/pegasusOS/XIAO-RP2040.md

 $ ampy --port /dev/ttyUSB0 put main.py
 $ ampy --port /dev/ttyUSB0 put hello.txt
 ```
-- main.py is the smolOS, this file name will run at boot
+- main.py is the pegasusOS, this file name will run at boot
 - hello.txt is just a test file so you have something to play with
 - put your own files the same way
 - **do not** ovevrite the system boot.py file!